Friday, March 28, 2025

-Anxiety is one of the most common mental health disorders found with the clinical setting.
+Anxiety is one of the most common mental health disorders found within the clinical setting.
 It is a characterized emotion that is dealing the with worry, stress, and the feeling of being overwhelmed.
 When a person is experiencing anxiety, they have a feeling of tension and worry and stressful thoughts (racing thoughts).

 Often times, anxiety occurs when there are changes that are occurring within the patients’ physical outside world.
 Anxiety can also affect your body (health).
 It can also cause you to have acute and chronic health issues such as high blood pressure; high blood pressure is sometimes linked to this mental health disorder.